calexandar/portfolio/README.md

 # My portfolio website

-I started exploring NuxtJS and fell in love :) So I made my personal website with it.
+I started exploring NuxtJS and fell in love :smiley: So I made my personal website with it.

 ## You can check it: